 - Lowest battery life of any rechargeable lantern.

 - Poor build quality.

-That is why I am not including a link on where to buy it.
+That is why I am not including a link to buy it.
 If you want to purchase the Coleman, you can Google it.

 I hope I’ve helped you with your rechargeable lantern decision.
 If you have any questions, leave them in the comments below!

 - Latest Posts

 Hey there, I’m Ryan, the face behind Beyond The Tent.

 With decades of camping experiences, my journey into the wilderness began on the rustic trails of a farm in southern Minnesota, where my childhood was filled with explorations and camping by a picturesque river.